Life is busy. Society is constantly tugging at you, urging you to move faster, do more, reach for greater heights.

 Meditation is a powerful tool for calming the mind and slowing things down.
 There are many different ways to go about meditating, from simple breathing exercises to guided visualizations.

 A simple method of meditation is called “Box Breathing.”
 All you do is sit down in a comfortable position, inhale for four seconds, hold it for four seconds, exhale for four seconds, hold it for four seconds, and repeat.
+This calming box breathing GIF is designed to help:

 Focus your thoughts on your breathing and methodically counting off the seconds.
 Your mind will focus on your breathing, maintaining the repetition, and hopefully, let some calm in after a few minutes of focus.